koii-network/docs/koii/faq/faq.md

 **Around 7 KOII** is sufficient for 1mb of rent exemption, though if you have more data and less koii than rent exemption you will need to pay rent ~0.0047 KOII per epoch per mb.

+## Q: Why I doesn't have permission to check the main.log when a error occurred in my task?
+How to fix it?

 ## Tutorial for Finnie Wallet

 **Setting Up Finnie Wallet**